reactjs/react.dev/beta/src/content/apis/react-dom/flushSync.md

 <Intro>

-Force React to flush any updates inside the provided callback synchronously.
+`flushSync` lets you force React to flush any updates inside the provided callback synchronously.
 This ensures that the DOM is updated immediately.

 ```js
 flushSync(callback)